Taming the noise, one plate at a time

 Lemon tart is best when consumed within a few days.
 Eat while fresh and at its best.

-What Goes Well With Lemon Tart
+What Goes Well With No Bake Lemon Curd Tart

 Fresh berries – the tangy flavour of the tart pairs well with fresh fruit like raspberries, blueberries or strawberries.
 The sweetness of the fruit helps to balance some of the tartness from the lemon.